 Expertise: Higher education

-David previously served as the acting assistant secretary for postsecondary education at the U.S. Department of Education.
-In this position, David acted as the education secretary’s chief advisor on higher-education issues and administered more than 60 grant and loan programs that provide nearly $3 billion annually to institutions of higher education and community-based organizations.
+Bergeron previously served as the acting assistant secretary for postsecondary education at the U.S. Department of Education.
+In this position, Bergeron acted as the education secretary’s chief adviser on higher education issues and administered more than 60 grant and loan programs that provide nearly $3 billion annually to institutions of higher education and community-based organizations.

-The Education Department’s Office of Postsecondary Education, or OPE, supports higher-education programs through financial support to eligible institutions, recruits, and prepares disadvantaged students for successful completion of college, promotes the study of foreign languages and international affairs, and supports international educational research and exchange activities.
+The Education Department’s Office of Postsecondary Education (OPE) supports higher education programs through financial support to eligible institutions and recruits, and prepares disadvantaged students for successful completion of college; promotes the study of foreign languages and international affairs; and supports international educational research and exchange activities.
 Notable among its programs are the eight TRIO programs, institutional development programs for minority institutions, teacher development programs, and the Fund for the Improvement of Postsecondary Education.
-OPE runs the well-known Byrd, Fulbright, Javits, and McNair programs and certifies all regional and national accreditation agencies, so they, in turn, may qualify institutions to receive federal financial aid including Pell Grants.
-David has been serving in this capacity since July 1, 2012.
+The OPE runs the well-known Byrd, Fulbright, Javits, and McNair programs and certifies all regional and national accreditation agencies, so they, in turn, may qualify institutions to receive federal financial aid, including Pell Grants.
+Bergeron has been serving in this capacity since July 1, 2012.

-Prior to joining the department, David received his bachelor of arts in political science and sociology from the University of Rhode Island and worked for a bank in consumer loans.
+Prior to joining the department, Bergeron received his Bachelor of Arts in political science and sociology from the University of Rhode Island and worked for a bank in consumer loans.